Cheb: Cheb Castle

 On the rock in the northwest of the historic town centre lies Cheb Castle.
 It was founded around 1125 and was rebuilt into a Kaiserpfalz at the end of the 12th century.
 It is the only example of a Kaiserpfalz in the Czech Republic.
 At the turn of the 17th and 18th centuries, the castle was partially rebuilt into a Baroque fortress citadel.
-Although the castle is mostly a ruin, the torso of the palace, the defensive Black Tower and the Chapel of Saints Martin Erhard and Ursula.
+Although the castle is mostly a ruin, the torso of the palace, the defensive Black Tower and the Chapel of Saints Martin Erhard and Ursula survived to this day.

 The Chapel of Saints Martin, Erhard and Ursula is a unique Romanesque-Gothic double chapel.
 It is the best preserved example of the Hohenstaufen architecture in Central Europe.
 The chapel has two storeys; the lower storey is in Romanesque style, while the upper storey is Gothic.
 On the first floor, there are original capitals of marble columns, decorated with figurative scenes of angels with Bibles as well as lewd scenes.

+For its value, the castle complex is protected as a national cultural monument.
+It is open to the public and offers guided tours.